-As an expense report software provider, we see some funny things sent in to act as a receipt.
+As an expense report solution, we see some funny things sent in to act as a receipt.
 When it comes to expense reports, the whole reason receipts are needed is to provide adequate evidence of travel, entertainment, gift, or transportation expenses.
 What, technically, is an adequate expense?

 According to the IRS, “documentary evidence ordinarily will be considered adequate if it shows the amount, date, place, and essential character of the expense.”
 Decide for yourself whether these meet the requirements of a “receipt” with these funny expense report fails.

 It has the date, the restaurant, and the amount, but technically doesn’t prove that money was spent specifically at this restaurant since it’s possible to get a napkin from a restaurant without paying anything.

 The Gas Pump: